-I was received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and and BB gun.
+I received an email this weekend from a dad struggling to help his son with a project involving aerodynamic drag and BB gun.
 I did some quick calculations which I document here.
 I will try to look at pellets tomorrow.
 I was able to use basic principles to duplicate the empirical results quoted by manufacturers.

 I will be computing three numbers associated with an air rifle shooting a BB:

 - The force of drag on the BB as it leaves the muzzle

 - The deceleration of the BB as it leaves the muzzle

 The Wikipedia defines the ballistic coefficient as follows:

 - The Ballistic Coefficient (BC) of a body is a measure of its ability to overcome air resistance in flight.
 It is inversely proportional to the negative acceleration — a high number indicates a low negative acceleration.

 A projectile with a small deceleration due to atmospheric drag has a large BC.
 Projectiles with a large BC are less affected by drag and have performance closer to their performance in a vacuum.